 NOTE: do not eFile your application if seeking to be heard in the COVID-19 List.
 All documents must be emailed to COVID19List@federalcircuitcourt.gov.au for filing.

 To be eligible for the COVID-19 List, you must satisfy all of the following criteria:

-- The application has been filed as a direct result of the COVID-19 pandemic;
+- The application has been filed as a direct result of, or if indirect, has a significant connection to, the COVID-19 pandemic;

 - The application is accompanied by an Affidavit (using the COVID-19 template affidavit) that addresses all of the criteria;

 - If safe to do so, you have made reasonable attempts to resolve the issue but you were unsuccessful;